-- 1. Rejecting the initial premise.

-- 2. Rejecting one of the other premises, and/or the sorites premise.
+- A) Reject the initial premise. - B) Reject the validity of the argument C) Reject one of the other premises and/or the sorites premise.

-- 3. Rejecting the validity of the argument.

 The problem is that none of these looks initially promising.
+But one of them has to be right.